Trusted by enterprise security teams

 Early data breach detection

-Get alerts when your data is exposed.
-The sooner security teams are notified, the faster they can remediate the risk.
+Get alerted when your data is exposed.
+The sooner you know, the faster you can act.

 Stop Initial Access Brokers